thestephencasper/latent_adversarial_training/README.md

 ## Setup

-First clone and navigate to the repo.
+First, clone and navigate to the repo.

 ```
 mkdir models